haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 Another important feature of these molecules is that the highly conserved amino acids that are not part of the CDRs, namely the **framework regions (FRs)**, can play a role in the binding to the antigen.

 Predicting the structure of a nanobody-antigen complex is very challenging, as the epitope can be located in any part of the antigen molecule.
 In the last years AlphaFold2-Multimer has been shown to be able to predict the correct structure of the nanobody-antigen complex for a limited number of cases.
-This is due to the fact that there's no co-evolution between the antibody and antigen sequences, which makes the prediction of the correct conformation extremely difficult.
+This is due to the fact that there is no co-evolution between the antibody and antigen sequences, which makes the prediction of the correct conformation extremely difficult.
 AlphaFold3 is expected to improve the prediction of the nanobody-antigen complex, but still fails for many cases.

 This tutorial demonstrates the use of the new modular HADDOCK3 version for predicting the structure of a nanobody-antigen complex using different possible information scenarios, ranging